 Kale/Collard Greens

-Kale and collards are two superfoods that work together beautifully when combined into one dish.
-Both kale and collards are members of the cabbage family, and they share similar nutritional profiles.
-Collards are slightly sweeter than kale and are usually cooked longer, while kale is milder tasting and cooks faster.
+Kale and collards are two superfoods that combine beautifully into one dish.
+Both kale and collards are members of the cabbage family and share similar nutritional profiles.
+Collards are slightly sweeter than kale and usually cook longer, while kale tastes milder and cooks faster.
 Either way, both greens offer plenty of nutrition.

 Collard leaves are higher in vitamin K, folic acid, vitamin C, vitamin A, vitamin B2, vitamin B5, vitamin B6, vitamin B7, vitamin B8, vitamin B9, vitamin B12, biotin, choline, chromium, copper, iron, molybdenum, nickel, phosphorus, potassium, silicon, sulfur, vanadium, vitamin D, vitamin E, vitamin F, vitamin G, vitamin H, vitamin J, vitamin P, vitamin Q, vitamin R, vitamin S, vitamin T, vitamin U, vitamin V, vitamin W, vitamin X, vitamin Y, vitamin Z, and zink.